mgcooper/baseflow/README.md

   - `Setup('rmpath')` removes the toolbox from the search path for the current session.
 - To display the current toolbox preferences try `getpref('baseflow')`.

 Running `Setup('install')` should only be necessary once (or not at all, if you choose to manage your search path however you normally manage third-party matlab/octave software).
-However, Octave users may find Setup particularly convenient because Setup will load the required packages (but see [Octave](#octave) for compatibility note).
+However, Octave users may find Setup particularly convenient because Setup will load the required packages.
 Although all dependencies are nominally included in this toolbox, if users encounter any missing dependencies, please open an [issue](https://github.com/mgcooper/baseflow/issues).

 <!-- Disabled this after moving all dependencies to package namespace folders and running built in matlab dependency report -->
  <!-- If for some reason a dependencies is found that is not on the search path, a message is printed to the screen.
 To see the list of missing dependencies, check the `msg` output.
 At any time, a dependencies check can be run using: -->